astares/Pharo-WKHTML2PDF/README.md

 ## Project info

-The ""WKHTML2PDF for Pharo"" is a project to provide the possibility to use the [WKHTML2PDF project](http://wkhtmltopdf.org/) from [Pharo](http://www.pharo.org).
+The **WKHTML2PDF for Pharo** is a project to provide the possibility to use the [WKHTML2PDF project](http://wkhtmltopdf.org/) from [Pharo](http://www.pharo.org).
 It allows you to convert HTML into PDF documents.

 With this tool you can provide easy portable printing for your Pharo based applications.